RobinSc006/Fern/README.md

 ## Screenshot
 ![fern_live_gen](https://user-images.githubusercontent.com/57567946/115565145-69a4f580-a2b9-11eb-968c-5edbb2e859b2.png)
-This is a screenshot of the program generating the fractal, 1,000 iterations per frame.
+This is a screenshot of the program generating the fractal, 1,000 iterations every 10ms.